To enhance your skills in creative writing, master the art of brainstorming. What is brainstorming, and how do you do it?

-Google Trends is a free website you can use to generate a topic for your article.
+Google Trends is a free website to generate a topic for your article.
 It analyzes the trend or what’s popular to decide what topic you would like to write about.
-It’s a free platform where you can view the trending searches every day.
+It’s a free platform to view trending searches every day.

 Farm 6 Media – Keyword Research Service

-Okay, so this is sort of a toot our own horn situation, but it was worth a mention.
+Okay, this is sort of a toot-our-own-horn situation, but it was worth mentioning.
 Here’s why we couldn’t resist.
-What we do at Farm 6 Media is simple when it comes to our Keyword Research Services we offer two tiers that get you your titles for blog articles written by professionals.
+What we do at Farm 6 Media is simple regarding our Keyword Research Services; we offer two tiers that get you your titles for professional blog articles.

-But that’s not it, we brainstorm and research the keywords first to find you the best opportunities to drive traffic to your blog (without the hours of tedious researching of keywords).
-So, if it’s titles and traffic you’re needing help with brainstorming, then you definitely want to give our service a try.
+But that’s not it; we brainstorm and research the keywords first to find you the best opportunities to drive traffic to your blog (without the hours of tedious researching of keywords).
+So, if it’s titles and traffic you need help with brainstorming, you definitely want to try our service.

 Buzz Sumo helps with coming up with content ideas.
 This tool has a paid but also a FREE plan.
 The free subscription has limited features, but you can get ten searches for free each month.

 For each (Pro, Plus, Large) plan, you can get a 30-day free trial.
 Browse any trending topics and stay updated with the relevant social posts online using this platform.
-By using this tool, you can also monitor your brand mentions, competitors, and what’s new to your industry.
+Using this tool, you can monitor your brand mentions, competitors, and what’s new to your industry.

 We use the Adobe line of software almost exclusively here at Farm 6 Media.
 And if you’re looking for a cool cloud-based software that helps you quickly build anything from social media posts to infographics to mind maps and more, then Adobe Spark is what you need.

 Spark is our go-to for graphics and graphical brainstorming on the fly.
-It’s fast, it’s powerful, and it’s designed by one of the industry leaders in graphics – Adobe.
+It’s fast, powerful, and designed by one of the industry leaders in graphics – Adobe.

 If you subscribe to the plan, this platform provides topics, content strategy, SEO recommendations, etc. The FREE subscription is functional except for its limited features, but it would also generate topics.
 It will suggest many ideas after you enter three keywords in the search bar.

-When you want to be successful in creative writing, it’s essential to have a plan in mind and organize those ideas before writing.
-The idea generation you practice individually or by a group is what we call brainstorming.
+When you want to be successful in creative writing, having a plan in mind and organizing those ideas before writing is essential.
+The idea generation you practice individually or in a group is brainstorming.

-The idea generation is also known as a prewriting exercise that involves 2 to 3, up to 10 participants.
-To come up with numerous concepts, a group can select which ideation technique suits their team’s needs.
+The idea generation is a prewriting exercise involving 2 to 3 up to 10 participants.
+To develop numerous concepts, a group can select which ideation technique suits their team’s needs.
 Brainstorming has many variations, including the individual method, nominal group technique, mind mapping, free-listing/outlining, questioning/journaling, and free writing.